shreyanshu28/MediMind-INLPT-WS2023/DOCUMENTATION.md

 * Normalization: Applies stemming or lemmatization to reduce words to their base or root form.
 * Alphabetical Filtering: Removes numbers and special characters, retaining only alphabetic characters.

-### Downloading the data

-* we have uploaded data starting from 2013->2019 becuase it has small volume becuase github has file size limitation.
-Therefore, we have used HeiBox to store the rest of the data from 2020-> 2024 in HEIBOX in the follwoing linke : <https://heibox.uni-heidelberg.de/d/692badba5bfa44f889c6/>

-* To use go to the follwoing website and create your API_KEYS and store EMAIL and API_KEYS inside config/.env you have to create a API_KEYS. <https://account.ncbi.nlm.nih.gov/settings/>

-* To download the FAISS_Index files: <https://heibox.uni-heidelberg.de/d/3f7644ce7dba4db4bfc2//>

-* data loading, processing, embedding, and storing results in a vector database for efficient retrieval.
+## workflow

 1. loading and processing PubMed Data: Reading and processing PubMed data for analysis.
-2. Extraction and chunking of text sections: Extracting sections from text files and chunking them for processing.
+2. Splitting and chunking of text sections: Extracting sections from text files and chunking them for processing.
-3. vectore store creation: Setting up a directory for the vector.
+3. Vectore store creation: Setting up a directory for the vector.
 4. Embedding text chunks: the process of transforming segments of text into numerical vectors. which captures the semantic meaning of the text, allows machines to interpret and process.
 5. Storing the FAISS index Results: Saving the embedded chunks to a vector database for querying.

+6. loading, processing, embedding, and storing results in a vector database for efficient retrieval.

+7. Then the **RAG Chain** steps are mentioned below in more details

 ### Preprocessing